Red Sox vs. Blue Jays Player Props Betting Odds

-Bookmakers have listed player props for Bo Bichette, Alex Verdugo and others when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Tuesday at 7:10 PM ET.
+The Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Wednesday at 7:10 PM ET.
+Those looking to place a player prop bet can find odds on Bo Bichette, Alex Verdugo and others in this contest.

 Bet on this matchup or its props with DraftKings!